Overview

 Internships, Practical Training, or other types of practicum are neither required nor optional credit-earning components in the established undergraduate curriculum.
 Credit earned through these experiences via UMI 305 will not count towards the degree requirements.

 At the graduate level, the Program of Study is the student's specific set of coursework that defines the course requirements for graduation and must be approved by an advisory committee (known as the Supervisory Committee).
-The Program of Study is tailored to the student's background and goals by their advisor, and must be approved as constituting an MS in Civil Engineering by the student's Supervisory Committee.
+The Program of Study is tailored to the student's background and goals by their advisor, and must be approved as constituting an MS in Industrial Engineering by the student's Supervisory Committee.

 The graduate course requirements for graduation are: